tonydelanuez/tonydelanuez.github.io/_posts/2017-10-20-PHP-Consuming-REST-APIs-with-CURL-or-file_get_contents.md

 We still get our Google maps API data, exactly the same as before!

-This would've saved me some headache in setting the CURL flags, and is just flat-out easier.
+This would've saved me some headache in setting the cURL flags, and is just flat-out easier.

 ## How do I know which one to use?

 So clearly, file_get_contents is easier to use when you're consuming APIs.
 You can even set a stream context in order to send POST/UPDATE requests with file_get_contents.

-You might consider using CURL if:
+You might consider using cURL if:

 - You need a very finely tuned request.
-[See CURL options](http://php.net/manual/en/function.curl-setopt.php)
+[See cURL options](http://php.net/manual/en/function.curl-setopt.php)
 - You don't have allow_url_fopen allowed on your system.
 - You need multiple parallel handlers
 - You want to handle timeout settings (I guess these all go with the finely tuned request theme)

 Basically, if you're doing simple GET/POST requests and file_get_contents() is working for you, you're fine.
-If you notice for some reason that your file_get_contents() is a little buggy and maybe you need to be a bit more specific with your request, opt for the CURL option.
+If you notice for some reason that your file_get_contents() is a little buggy and maybe you need to be a bit more specific with your request, opt for the cURL option.